AdaCore/training_material/courses/fundamentals_of_ada/intro_170_tagged_derivation.rst

       function Create (C : Natural) return Child_T;
     end Children;

-Which completion(s) of C is/are valid?
+Which completion(s) of Create is/are valid?

   A. :answermono:`function Create return Child_T is (Parents.Create with Count => 0);`
   B. ``function Create return Child_T is (others => <>);``